sastrawi/sastrawi/README.md

 Sastrawi
 =========

-Sastrawi is a simple PHP library which provides stemming of Indonesian words.
-Despite its simplicity, this library is  high in quality, well documented, and carefully tested.
+Sastrawi is a simple PHP library which provides stemming of words in Indonesian Language (Bahasa).
+Despite its simplicity, this library is  designed to be high quality and well documented.
 For more information in english, see [README](https://github.com/andylib/sastrawi/blob/master/README.en.md).

 | Development | Master | Releases | Statistics |